TheTigerII/Radar-UREx/Userguide.md

 and static-only clutter is suppressed.

 Static angle processing remains full rate: it runs for every processed point-cloud update with the complete 32-by-32 angle FFT.
-Temporal smoothing can delay a new static point by a few frames.
+Detection uses the instantaneous corrected change without a temporal EMA.
 Objects present during calibration become part of the reference and are not reported as changes.
 Calibration counts updates that actually reach point-cloud processing, so packet/frame loss makes it take longer than 180 physical frames.